CSCfi/hpc-container-wrapper/README.md

     - Unset singularity envs if not actually inside a container (e.g srun called from container -> some SINGULARITY are still active)
     - Extra symlink layer in `_bin` to tricks the likes of dask to generate valid executable paths
     - Copy venv definition when wrapping python venv
     - Activates conda if a conda env is wrapped
+    - set executable argv0 to enable python virtual envs.
 10. **post.sh**
     - Copy build files to final installatio file
     - Save used build files to <install_dir>/share